DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 $$P(A \cup B) = P(A) + P(B) - P(A \cap B)$$

+> Conjunction fallacy
-> COnjunction fallacym the second probability has to be less because it has one more requirement
+> - The second probability has to be less because it has one more requirement
-> When people commit then conjunction fallacy, they will think the second (joint) event is more liekly because it sounds logical that someone who loves tennis will also play regularly
+> - When people commit then conjunction fallacy, they will think the second (joint) event is more likely because it sounds logical that someone who loves tennis will also play regularly

-**3. * Suppose you have invested in two different stocks, Stock A and Stock B. Based on historical data, the probability that Stock A will increase in value over the next year is 0.6.
+### **3. * Suppose you have invested in two different stocks, Stock A and Stock B. Based on historical data, the probability that Stock A will increase in value over the next year is 0.6.
 For Stock B, the probability is 0.5.
 The probability that both stocks will increase in value over the next year is 0.3.
 What is the probability that at least one of the two stocks will increase in value over the next year?**

 $$P(A) = 0.6$$
 $$P(B) = 0.5$$